let's talk

 There is free SSL.

-But on average, the cost to get SSL certificates ranges between $10 to $300.
+However, on average, the cost of SSL certificates ranges between $10 and $300.

 3rd Party Integrations 3rd party integrations help enhance the website’s functionality.